 The following sections provide detailed answers to these and other questions, including a high-level overview of the architecture and data flows.

-Altium Concord Pro can be installed on a PC running one of the following Operating Systems:
+Altium Concord Pro should be installed on a PC running one of the following officially supported Operating Systems:

 - Windows Server 2016 Standard Edition (64-bit)

 The following are the recommended system requirements to install and run Altium Concord Pro.
 Note that these recommendations are for 5 concurrent users.